CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 For demonstration purposes, I chose the Cosmonaut app with all its necessary dependencies.
 Nevertheless, the same principle applies to all other apps within our future iOS/macOS ISS foundational framework.

-You can download the [pre-build repository](TODO://) and fully focus on the step by step explanations in the book or you can build it on your own up until a certain point.
+You can download the [pre-build repository](TODO://GITHUB LINK) and fully focus on the step by step explanations in the book or you can build it on your own up until a certain point.
-(TODO: would that be more descriptive? rather than a link with text "here")

 As a reminder, the following schema showcases the Cosmonaut app with its dependencies.